 How can a person recognize that they are approaching the proverbial “last minute” when facing a pressing legal or financial matter?
-The “last minute” is the time in a crisis where the balance teeters against one’s favor, placing them beyond any significant help; help that can have a real impact on a desired outcome.
+The “last-minute” is the time in a crisis where the balance teeters against one’s favor, placing them beyond any help; help that can have a real impact on a desired outcome.
 It’s true that there are people who can “pull one off at the last minute” but this is only noteworthy because it is the exception rather than the rule.
 So why go through all of the anxiety?
-When experiencing a financial or legal crisis, here are 5 significant indicators that one is approaching “the last minute” and it is a good time to seek professional intervention:
+Here are five indicators that one is approaching “the last minute” and it is a good time to seek professional intervention.

-- A complicated fact pattern is “growing even more hair,” and creates new problems.
 When one problem begets another problem that has far-reaching financial or legal implications, so that you soon are acting as a circus plate juggler, you are approaching “the last minute”.
-If you are experiencing a crisis in the “circus arena” that you are just not knowledgeable about, or comfortable with, contact a professional problem-solver licensed in the area of your concern.
+Contact a professional problem-solver if you are experiencing a crisis in the “circus arena” that you are not knowledgeable about, or comfortable with.

-- You hide from calls, avoid opening the mail, or “slip out” an alternative exit; You are approaching “the last minute.”
-If you were to do just one thing, despite how difficult it may be, open your mail.
+You are approaching “the last minute.”
+If you were to do just one thing, despite how difficult it may be: open your mail.
 Written legal notices are meant for the recipient’s benefit, not the sender’s.
-They most often contain time sensitive notices that have legally enforceable expiration dates.
+They most often contain time-sensitive notices that have legally enforceable expiration dates.
 Failure to respond by a certain date will cause one to forfeit their legal rights.
 It’s like letting the genie out of the bottle.
 It’s very hard to undo.
-If you can’t bear to open the mail, go to someone you trust, who will.
+If you can’t bear to open the mail, go to someone you trust who will.

-- You are losing sleep, feeling more apathetic, eating less, and/or withdrawing more; these are classic signs of depression.
+Maybe you are also feeling more apathetic, eating less, and/or withdrawing more.
+These are classic signs of depression.
 Depression is most often created by a crisis.
-You are approaching “the last minute” if you recognize that you are experiencing any of these symptoms of depression.
+You are approaching “the last minute” if you are experiencing any of these symptoms of depression.
 Your mental health directly impacts your ability to constructively resolve a pressing problem.
 Seek medical attention immediately.
 Your personal well-being is paramount to any problem that you are facing, so give yourself a break and hand your matter over to a specialist.